What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Transactional and Transformational Leaders

 Transactional leadership tends to focus more on attaining short-term goals, while transformational leadership is more concerned with long-term success.
-While transactional leaders highlight the importance of compliance, transformational leaders are more worried about commitment.
+While transactional leaders emphasize compliance, transformational leaders prioritize commitment.

-One of the primary differences between these two leadership styles is what is being used to motivate workers.
-While charismatic inspiration and enthusiasm are used to motivate people under a transformational leadership style, transactional leaders use rewards and punishments.
+One of the primary differences between these two leadership styles is the means used to motivate workers.
+While charismatic leaders use inspiration and enthusiasm to motivate people under a transformational leadership style, transactional leaders rely on rewards and punishments.

 Ultimately, though, transformational leadership methods also focus on rewarding followers for a job well done.
-The difference is that they use intrinsic rewards such as pride or self-esteem, while transactional leaders use extrinsic rewards like promotions or pay.
+The difference is that they use intrinsic rewards such as pride or self-esteem, whereas transactional leaders use extrinsic rewards such as promotions or pay.

 Transactional Vs. Transformational Leadership: Final Thoughts